Has anyone ever asked you what it meant to make this world a better place than the way you found it?

 Sensitivity is not a weakness.
 Sensitivity is a gift and a necessity.
 Recalling our bodies’ intricate systems, sensitivity is a crucial piece of the body’s detailed functioning.
 Harshness inside a body just won’t work due to the delicacies of the body’s design.

-Sometimes folks have some have trouble with this clarity because of past experiences, belief systems, or lack of awareness and acknowledgment.
+Sometimes folks have some have trouble with this clarity because of past experiences from years ago, belief systems, or lack of awareness and acknowledgment.
 When sensitivity is used in our day-to-day, often layers and layers of relationships improve.
-Whether personal or commercial relationships are at large, sensitivity equates to Acknowledgement, Respect, and Contribution for our changing the world.
+Whether personal or commercial relationships are at large, sensitivity equates to Acknowledgement, Respect, and Contribution for us to change the world.

 After practice, these helpful hints can become a natural part of positive internal dialogues.
 Of course, internal dialogues may sound a bit clinical.
 How about just using a good old train of thought or putting on your thinking cap, instead – after all, flexibility could be another plus here!
 Plus, it’s always worthwhile to have a few good laughing inner dialogues, too.
 If laughter didn’t exist, we would all be in a heap of trouble.